World Cuisines

 via Canva

-48. Jal jeera
+48. Jal Jeera

 Jal jeera is a popular summer drink similar to lemonade.
-Bright green in color, jal jeera is flavored with a spice blend known as jaljira powder, which consists of cumin, ginger, black pepper, mint, black salt, fruit powder such as mango or citrus, and chili or hot pepper powder.
-Jaljira is an ancient blend originating along the banks of the Ganges river and is said to have medicinal properties that aid digestion and cooling.
+Bright green in color, jal jeera is flavored with a spice blend known as jaljira powder, which consists of cumin, ginger, black pepper, mint, black salt, fruit powder such as mango or citrus, and chile or hot pepper powder.

 49. Aam Panna

-Another drink known for its cooling properties is aam panna.
-This refreshing, chilled beverage is made from unripe mangoes, spices and mint leaves that give it a yellow or light green color.
-The ingredients in this sour, thirst quenching drink have been known to help prevent loss of nutrients and excessive sweating in the intense summer heat.
+The ingredients in this sour, thirst-quenching drink have been known to help prevent loss of nutrients and excessive sweating in the intense summer heat.
 They also serve as a tonic against upset stomach and other ailments.

 Aam panna is a sour sweet drink that goes well with spicy Indian food